 There is a specific 32 per cent flat rate tax regime applicable to expert-level expatriates moving to Finland that may apply during the first 48 months of their stay in the country.
-The applicability of the regime has to be carefully planned, as a non-fulfilment of the technical requirements10 for qualifying may easily prevent the applicability.
-It should be noted that in contrast to the normal progressive taxation of employment income, no deductions are allowed under this regime.
+The applicability of the regime has to be carefully planned, as non-fulfilment of the technical requirements10 for qualifying may easily prevent the applicability.
+In contrast to the normal progressive taxation of employment income, no deductions are allowed under this regime.

 Pension benefits of executives that exceed the mandatory pension cover are normally arranged by means of a collective pension scheme, which generally allows fairly flexible insurance terms and full deductibility of the pension insurance payments by an employer in calculating its corporate income taxation, while not triggering any taxable income to executives prior to the payment of the pension benefits to them upon retirement.
-At least two persons must be covered by the pension insurance for this tax treatment to be applicable.11
+At least two persons must be covered by the pension insurance for this tax treatment to be applicable.
+In addition, individual pensions can be provided by the employer; however, certain criteria need to be met, and the annual tax-exempt payment per person is limited to \$8,500.

-A voluntary health insurance taken out by employers for the benefit of employees generally gives rise to taxable income to insured employees unless the insurance covers all employees and offers all employees benefits at a similar reasonable level.
+A voluntary health insurance plan taken out by employers for the benefit of employees generally gives rise to taxable income to insured employees unless the insurance covers all employees and offers all employees benefits at a similar reasonable level.
 Life insurance payments paid by an employer for the benefit of employees do not generally trigger taxable income for the employees if the insurance is purely risk insurance.
 Insurance payments made to a unit-linked life insurance policy constitute taxable income for the insured employees.